I beg to move,

 Before this debate, I asked members of the public on the House of Commons Facebook page to give examples of problems they have had with their new homes.
 There was a very strong response.
 They reported leaky pipes, faulty front doors, abandoned rubble and necessary re-rendering.
 A whole host of new build problems were raised.
 The anecdotes were depressing and are backed up by hard evidence.
 The national new homes customer satisfaction survey showed that an overwhelming 98% of new home buyers had reported snags or defects to the building after moving in.
 Over four in 10 reported more than 10 faults.
 That is shocking in a new property.

 A new homes ombudsman would provide a great opportunity to look again at the system of warranties and perhaps assurances.
-As he will know, modern methods of construction offsite would require an assurance rather than a warranty.
-Is there is an opportunity to look at assurances and warranties again and to give consumers the powers that they need to get decent homes and the good build that they require?
+As my hon.
+Friend will know, modern methods of construction offsite would require an assurance rather than a warranty.
+Is there an opportunity to look at assurances and warranties again and to give consumers the powers that they need to get decent homes and the good build that they require?

 I thank my hon.
 Friend for her intervention.
 That quality of assurance rather than a warranty would work much better.
 The National House Building Council can act, but once a builder has started repairs, it can do no more.
 If the builder takes a long time to instigate repairs, there is no real redress.
 That is where there is a role for an ombudsman and an assurance scheme so that building is delivered to a high standard and builders are held accountable.
 I value that point.